Elder Abuse Attorney in Long Beach

 Upholding the Duty of Care

 Nursing homes have the duty, whether explicitly stated or unspoken, to protect and care for the elders in their facilities.
 When this duty is ignored or violated and an elder is physically abused, the nursing home must be held accountable for the wrongdoing they have allowed.
-For more than 13 years, our Long Beach elder abuse lawyer has been a proud advocate of elders in Southern California, fighting for nothing less than justice and total compensation.
+Since 2002, our Long Beach elder abuse lawyer has been a proud advocate of elders in Southern California, fighting for nothing less than justice and total compensation.

 What Sets Our Elder Abuse Lawyer Apart?